Last updated: 2024 December 16

 dotnet test

-Note: The examples were done with C#, xUnit.net v3 0.3.0-pre.18, .NET SDK 8.0.401, and .NET 8.
+Note: The examples were done with C#, xUnit.net v3 1.0.0, .NET SDK 8.0.404, and .NET 8.
 The version numbers, paths, and generated templates may differ for you, depending on the versions you’re using.
 The instructions for .NET vs. .NET Framework are identical other than picking the appropriate target framework; however, being able to build and run .NET Framework tests on Linux or macOS requires installing Mono first.

 The .NET SDK is available for download for Windows, Linux, and macOS.